dc4eu/educational-pilot/sectorial-rulebook/information-disclosure.md

 ## Embeded Disclosure

 Embedded disclosure is linked to the EAA catalogue and serves to restrict which relying parties can request and process specific Electronic Attestations of Attributes (EAAs).
 This mechanism operates at the ecosystem level, creating structural controls for data access.
-In practice, we can restrict, relying parties authorised to request/process specific EAA based on specific embedded disclosure policies for relying parties (linked to properties/authroisations model), being able to double check such against trust anchors (e.g. Trusted Relying Paeties Registry as the source of trust for verifiable authorisation to request, directly linked to embedded disclosure policies).
+- In practice, we can restrict, relying parties authorised to request/process specific EAA based on specific embedded disclosure policies for relying parties (linked to properties/authroisations model), being able to double check such against trust anchors (e.g. Trusted Relying Parties Registry as the source of trust for verifiable authorisation to request, directly linked to embedded disclosure policies).
-Educational example: Embeded disclosure policy defined for MyAcademicID EAA, so only edcuational insittutions wthi "License to act at European level" & "Higher Edcuation" auhtorisations being able to request/consume these type of EAAs.
+- Educational example: Embeded disclosure policy defined for MyAcademicID EAA, so only edcuational insittutions wthi "License to act at European level" & "Higher Edcuation" auhtorisations being able to request/consume these type of EAAs.

 ## Selective Disclosure